federicapardini/Real_time_ash_forecast/README.md

 Select the directory of interest (each directory is named as the RED VONA release time) and the file Supplementary_page.md to see the latest results.

+### Plese note that the numerical procedure is currently under development and daily updated